nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add-group n/GROUP_NAME p/INDEX…​`

 * You should provide at least one index.
-* If the group name you provide already exists, the friends at the specified `INDEX…​` will be added to the group.
+* If the group name you provided already exists, the friends at the specified `INDEX…​` will be added to the group.
 * If some friends specified already exist in the group, they will be ignored.

 Examples: